samsuh/2026-journal/README.md

 ## 2/20/26
 Goals for today:
-- write out the minor scales
+- DONE ~~write out the minor scales~~ wrote out natural minor scales. didnt do harmonic or melodic. i think learning natural minor in circle of fifths/fourths is priority.
 - ThreeJS - textures lesson

 ## 2/19/26 - Thursday